allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ---

 ### Update an existing listing: PUT /api/listings/:postId
 This route is used for updating the text fields of the listing, such as `title`, `description`, or `startTime`.
 The `postId` is necessary for the server to find the right post to update, and must accept updated fields in the body to update the post.
+A listing cannot be updated by anyone other than it's poster.
+It will used the information gathered from the `Authorization` header to validate the request.

+**Request Header**
+`Authorization: Bearer ${idToken}`

 **Request Endpoint Example**
 PUT https://yardhopperapi.onrender.com/api/listings/KwLTqIjazVDMMPkS3ldZ